 Black ice doesn’t often look like ice at all.
 In hazardous conditions, black ice can go undetected because it bears a shocking resemblance to wet roads and melted snow.
 Be extra careful on shaded roads or parking lots that don’t get much direct sunlight.
 Black ice is most likely to occur on bridges and overpasses where snow can rapidly melt during the day and quickly freeze as temperatures drop.

 Combat Black Ice with Vigilance

 The best prevention plan for black ice is preparedness.
-When you hire a snow removal company, inquire about their deicing services.
-A qualified snow removal company will know exactly where to look for black ice warning signs on your property and treat the areas with anti-ice agents accordingly. ‘
+When you hire a snow management company, inquire about their deicing services.
+A qualified snow management company will know exactly where to look for black ice warning signs on your property and treat the areas with anti-ice agents accordingly. ‘

 At DMC Commercial Snow Management, we know how to handle Pennsylvania winters.
 Our experienced snow care specialists work closely with state-of-the-art weather technology and meteorologists to provide high-quality care to our customers at a moment’s notice.

 Reach Out to DMC Commercial Snow Management Today